ajoh504/referenceguides/python.md

 # Output: Gimli used an axe, but Legolas preferred a bow.
 ```

+f-strings are similar to string interpolation but are more readable.
+They were added in Python 3.6.

-f-strings are similar, except the expression is placed inside of the string.
-Place `f` in front of the string to edit, and place the variables between `{}`.
+Place `f` in front of the string then place the variables between `{}`.

 ```py
 var1 = 'bow'